blqblqblq159/Notion_to_Webflow/README.md

 - maybe more?...

 ## To-Do
-Include formatting for figures, other missing support is likely exclusively to be solved by adding cutsom code (which requires a paid plan)
+Include formatting for figures and summary support, other missing support is likely exclusively to be solved by adding cutsom code (which requires a paid plan)